CONTRACTED PARAMILITARY & CLANDESTINE OPERATIONS

-Office of the Inspector General – SOG
+SOG - Office of the Inspector General

-U.S. Marshals Service -- SOG
+SOG - U.S. Marshals Service

-The U.S. Air Force --SOG
+SOG, U.S. Air Force

 SOLDIERS AS SPIES: HISTORY

-In the last decade SOCOM (which controls the Special Forces as well as U.S. Navy SEALs and U.S. Air Force special operations aircraft) increasingly found that they could compete with the CIA in producing quality intelligence.
-The Department of Defense now allows Special Forces troops to be trained for plain clothes, and uniformed, espionage work in foreign countries.
-The Special Forces have unofficially been doing this sort of thing for decades, sometimes at the request of the CIA.
-In 1986, the Special Forces even established an "intelligence operations" school to train a small number of Special Forces troops in the tradecraft of running espionage operations in a foreign country.
-In practical terms, this means recruiting locals to provide information and supervising these spies, agents, and informants.
+Over the past decade, SOCOM (which controls the Special Forces, U.S. Navy SEALs and U.S. Air Force special operations aircraft) has increasingly become a competitor of the CIA in producing quality intelligence.
+The Department of Defense now allows Special Forces to train for plain clothes and uniformed espionage work abroad.
+Unofficially, the Special Forces have been doing this sort of thing for decades, sometimes at CIA's request.
+In 1986, the Special Forces even established an "intelligence operations" school to train soldiers in how to run espionage operations abroad.
+This involves recruiting local spies, agents, and informants and supervising them.